🗿 Static Objects

 The encoder checks each Static object in order:

 The first match wins; the other channels are dropped.
-This is why the UI can warn “these ops will be ignored” as soon as fcurves appear on the object.
+This is why the UI can warn “these ops will be ignored” as soon as fcurves appear on the object, and why Capture Deformation is required (rather than just helpful) for an Armature-driven collider.

 Time conversion